Pandaral·lel

 - Hardware: Intel Core i7 @ 3.40 GHz - 4 cores

-For those given examples, parallel operations run approximately 4x faster than the standard operations (except for series.map
+For those given examples, parallel operations run approximately 4x faster than the standard operations (except for series.map which runs only 3.2x faster).

-When should I user pandas
+When should I user pandas, pandarallel or pyspark?

-According to pandas
+According to pandas documentation:

-is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool,built on top of the Python programming language.
+pandasis a fast, powerful, flexible and easy to use open source data analysis and manipulation tool,built on top of the Python programming language.

-drawback is the fact it uses only one core of your computer, even if
+The main pandas drawback is the fact it uses only one core of your computer, even if

 multiple cores are available.

-gets around this limitation by using all cores of your computer.
+pandarallel gets around this limitation by using all cores of your computer.

-need twice the memory that standard pandas
+But, in return, pandarallel need twice the memory that standard pandas operation

 would normally use.

-should NOT be used if your data cannot fit into memory with
+==> pandarallel should NOT be used if your data cannot fit into memory with

-itself.
-In such a case, spark
+pandas itself.
+In such a case, spark (and its python layer pyspark)

 will be suitable.

-APIs are less convenient to user than
+The main drawback of spark is that spark APIs are less convenient to user than

-APIs (even if this is going better) and also you need a JVM (Java Virtual
+pandas APIs (even if this is going better) and also you need a JVM (Java Virtual

 Machine) on your computer.

-However, with spark
+However, with spark you can:

 - Handle data much bigger than your memory